Oj-washingtone/taskify/README.md

    - _Justification_: While fundamentally imperfect compared to actually modifying the backend SQL schema, it brilliantly adheres to strict assessment constraints (frontend-only logic) while safely preserving complex, state-rich mobile features.
 3. **Local Push Notifications over Remote FCM**:
    - _Trade-off_: We utilize the `expo-notifications` local-scheduling engine natively on the device runtime instead of waiting for remote push triggers sent via a CRON job on a backend server.
-   - _Justification_: This securely bypasses the need for complex Google Firebase / APNs credential setups while guaranteeing high-speed reminders that operate with 100% efficacy even if the user drops into Airplane mode.
+   - _Justification_: This securely bypasses the need for complex Firebase / APNs credential setups while guaranteeing high-speed reminders that operate with 100% efficacy even if the user drops into Airplane mode.
+4. **Native Google OAuth SDK over Web Browser Redirects**:
+   - _Trade-off_: We integrated `@react-native-google-signin/google-signin` which requires compiling a custom native Android build and strictly matching SHA-1 keystore fingerprints, rather than using a simple Expo web-browser `AuthSession`.
+   - _Justification_: Web-based redirects force the user out of the application into a browser, degrading the UX.
+Native Google Play Services integration provides a seamless, highly secure 1-tap login experience that feels completely integrated into the operating system.

+### UI/UX & Theming

+- Custom splash screen and iconography compiled directly into the native iOS/Android directories via Expo Prebuild.
+- Dynamic Profile Avatars automatically generated from user initials using the brand's primary color (`#3BB77E`).
+- Responsive, fluid inputs unified across authentication and profile settings screens to ensure design consistency.